keithstellyes/mips-tutorial/intro.md

 you'll be using a different architecture that will be a bit more complicated than MIPS, but not too much.
 This is a good starting ground.

-Of course, if you also wanna write a compiler, or otherwise wanna work low-level for other reasons, MIPS is a good place to get your feet wet.
+If you also wanna write a compiler, or otherwise wanna work low-level for other reasons, MIPS is a good place to get your feet wet.
 But, if this applies to you, I doubt you needed an explanation.